surikov/zvoog/use_case.md

 * no diversity

 ### by proprietary
-* Proprietary plugins
+* Proprietary applications
-* Free plugins
+* Free application without any warranties

 Diversity
 * Code encryption or obfuscating
-* Online key validation
+* Online validation

 ### by building process
 * Compile via framework like a React